presto-osu/scam19/README.md

 The directory structure is as follows:

-- README: this file.
+- README.md: this file.

-- INSTALL: instructions for reproduction of the results in the paper.
+- INSTALL.md: instructions for reproduction of the results in the paper.

 - LICENSE: license for the software components developed at OSU.